cncf/kubernetes-community-days/content/organizing-sponsor-prospectus.md

 Zip:____________________________ Country:_______________________

 Sponsorships are accepted on a first-come, first-served basis.
 Sponsor must be paid by credit card upon acceptance.
+Sponsors must also agree to the Code of Conduct.

 Signature:_________________     Signature:_________________